beigeshibe/beigeshibe/README.md

 I'm beigeshibe!
 That teen with some big dreams!

-- :muscle:  Creating a startup!
+- :muscle:  Slowly making a video game with UE5!
 - 🕶️:  Very epic 3D modeler
 - ✊ Not perfect, but I hope to be!